 If you take a close look at this bar you will notice its superior quality.
-The hexagonally shaped bar is made of solid heavy duty steel and, unlike hex bars from some other manufacturers, is not hollowed out.
+The hexagonally shaped bar is made of solid heavy-duty steel and, unlike hex bars from some other manufacturers, is not hollowed out.
 This means it is very durable equipment and can withstand a load of 1000 pounds.

-The HulkFit Olympic Hex Trap Bar is available in two different style to accommodate your preferences.
+The HulkFit Olympic Hex Trap Bar is available in two different styles to accommodate your preferences.
 One is the regular closed style, which can feel more secure when you are lifting it and the other is the open-back style which is easier to step into.

 The trap bar comes in black and chrome colors so you can choose the one you want.

 Overall, this trap bar offers superior quality and durability.
 It weighs about 44 pounds and comes at a reasonable price which is why we think it is one of the best budget barbells in the market.

 Best Budget Olympic Barbell: CAP 7-Foot Olympic Bar

 - Weight: 44 lbs

 - Knurl: Medium depth diamond knurling, no center knurl